kalio007/ethereum-light-client/README.md

-# Ethereum Light Node S
+# Ethereum Light Client Node

 This project sets up an Ethereum light node on AWS using Terraform and Ansible.